dbcollection/dbcollection/docs/source/introduction/about.rst

 What is dbcollection
 ====================

-It is a package written in **Python** that contains methods for downloading and setup datasets and to fetch data via simple API function calls, with ease of use in mind and seamless reuse of data between projects.
-This provides researchers a quick and easy way to deal with the headache of setting up data for processing when working on a new project.
+``dbcollection`` is a package written in **Python** that contains methods for downloading / managing datasets and to fetch data from them via simple API function calls.
+This package was developed with ease of use in mind and seamless reuse of data between projects.
+It provides to researchers a quick and easy way to deal with the headache of setting up data for training / processing algorithms when working on a new project.

-Also, it provides a cross-platform, cross-language framework to manage datasets, quickly load/fetch data with minimal resources wasted and a list of diverse datasets to work with.
+Also, it provides a cross-platform, cross-language framework to share datasets between users such that anyone can quickly load/fetch data with minimal effort spent, thus taking advantage of the community effort to build and share solutions for common problems.

-The main goal of this project is to help save time for users when developing/deploying/sharing code.
+In summary, the main goal of this project is to help users save time and effort when developing/deploying/sharing code.

 Why does this project exist